aBoredDev/pyMorseTranslator/README.md

 # pyMorse
-A library and set of tools for decoding and encoding strings in Morse code
+A library for decoding and encoding strings in Morse code.